chrisfeltner/web-dev-bootcamp/README.md

     * This is a simple assignment to learn about HTML lists.
 An image of a page with lists was given and I reverse engineered it
 * Recreate Webpage
     * Another reverse engineering project.
 An image of the page was given and I duplicated the page.
+* Pokemon Table
+    * Make a table of some information about first-gen starter Pokemon